-- to provide enrolment, general postal voter and other voting services to eligible detainees; - · enable eligible detainees to cast a formal vote; and - to ensure that those not eligible to vote are excluded from any list of voters
+- to provide enrolment and general postal voter services to eligible offenders; - enable eligible offenders to cast a formal vote; and - to ensure that those not eligible to vote are excluded from any list of voters.

-The AEC seeks to collaborate with ACTCS in order to implement strategies to achieve these goals.
+The AEC seeks to collaborate with CSNSW in order to implement strategies to achieve these goals.

-On a regular basis, and in particular during the period leading up to an Election or Referendum, the AEC seeks the collaboration of ACTCS to:
+On a regular basis, and in particular during the period leading up to an Election or Referendum, the AEC seeks the collaboration of CSNSW to:

-- provide electoral enrolment forms, applications for registration as a general postal voter, applications for a postal vote and information kits to detainees in custody (including persons on remand and where applicable in periodic detention), provided always that it is the responsibility of the AEC to distribute electoral enrolment forms, applications for registration as a general postal voter, applications for a postal vote and information kits directly to correctional centres across New South Wales; - · display AEC information posters, in all correctional centres; and - where possible to collect and return completed enrolment forms to the AEC prior to the applicable Close of Rolls date, or key election dates as advised by the AEC.
+provide electoral enrolment forms, applications for registration as a general postal voter, applications for a postal vote and information kits to inmates in custody (including persons on remand and where applicable in periodic detention), provided always that it is the responsibility of the AEC to distribute electoral enrolment forms, applications for registration as a general postal voter, applications for a postal vote and information kits directly to correctional centres across New South Wales;